Above: Partial solar eclipse on October 23, 2014, via Mikael Linder

 Three eclipses in one lunar month

-The partial solar eclipse on August 11, 2018, presents the third of three eclipses in one lunar month – the period of time between successive new moons (approximately 29.5 days):
+The August 11, 2018, partial solar eclipse is the third of three eclipses in one lunar month – the period of time between successive new moons (approximately 29.5 days):

 Partial solar eclipse: July 13, 2018